istefanov/CouchbaseRDFLoader/README.md

 This application reads an N-triples data set and converts it into JSON documents.
 Each document has as an ID the subject of all triples bearing the same subject (a molecule).
 Each document with such an ID consists of two JSON arrays, first one with the predicates, second one with the objects from the triples.

 When the triples are loaded into Couchbase we need to generate 3 indices (views).
+The javascript code for the views is located in the views.txt document.
+When creating the views in Couchbase, locate each in a separate design document bearing the same name as the view indicated in the views.txt file.
+The views creation will take some time up to some hours depending on the cluster configuration and available resources.

+After finishing loading and generating the views, you can proceed to qurying the data with the help of [CouchbaseRDF](https://github.com/istefanov/CouchbaseRDF).